bloomfire/bf-zendesk/README.md

 ## Release Notes

 * 1.0.0 - Initial release.
-* 1.0.1 - Update support contact information and change search filter query parameter from `tk` to `trk`.
+* 1.0.1 - Updated support contact information and changed search filter query parameter from `tk` to `trk`.
+* 1.1.0 - Added a plus icon to linked resource list items that inserts a link in the "Public reply" ticket field at the current cursor.

 ## Notes